jamesdabbs/pi-base/README.md

 ### TODO

-* Get proof tracing visualization working
+* Get proof tracing visualization working and enabled
 * Fix links on the home page

 * Migrate to storing formulae as JSON